PART 1 - Boy Meets Girl

 The rest of their friends' circle could see something more in the relationship, well before they both had noticed and they would often be teased.
-Once the teasing began Sher & Sheets started to feel awkward around friends and so started to talk less and less.
+Once the teasing began Sher & Sheets started to feel very awkward around friends and so started to talk less and less and started to become distant.
 The more they wanted to keep the friendship that they had created, the more their friends would talk and so they both eventually went back to the occasional smile and hello in passing...

 Part 2 - Life is not all sugar coated candy